ProgramaConPid/JobFinder/README.md

 ## Figma

-Below you can see the figma that was developed to give us the bases of what was going to be the background of the project
+Below you can see the figma that was developed to give us the bases of what was going to be the background of the project.

 <a href="https://www.figma.com/design/Ots72SBiH994eJT2WIZnl1/JobFinder-Final-Design?m=auto&t=d3ZB0Nre7DoG41L4-1">
   <img src="https://github.com/ProgramaConPid/JobFinder/blob/develop/Docs/figma.png?raw=true" alt="Figma" width="80"/>